 - For all programs except nursing, the application deadline for the fall semester is March 1.
 Radiologic technology, diagnostic medical sonography, and surgical technology students begin classes in May.

-- For nursing, the application deadline for the fall semester is April 1 and for the spring semester is August 1.
+- For nursing, the application deadline for the fall semester is April 1 (the deadline extended to May 1, 2020) and for the spring semester is August 1.
 Only those students who are ready to begin their professional/clinical courses should apply.

 - You must be able to attend class on the Takoma Park/Silver Spring Campus.
 Montgomery College health sciences programs listed on this page are available ONLY at the Takoma Park/Silver Spring Campus.